What does Elijah mean?

-Elijah \e-li-jah\ as a boy's name is pronounced ee-LYE-jah.
+Elijah \e-li-jah\ as a boys' name is pronounced ee-LYE-jah.
 It is of Hebrew origin, and the meaning of Elijah is "Jehovah is God".
 From Eliyahu.
 In the New Testament it appears in the Greek form Elias.
 Biblical: Elijah was a great prophet of Israel who performed many miracles as told in the Book of Kings, and who is said not to have died, but was carried up into Heaven in a fiery chariot.
 The name is often given to Jewish boys born during Passover.
 It is recently used among Black Muslims.
 See also Elliot, Ellis, and Ilya.
 Film director Elia Kazan; actor Elijah Wood.

-Elijah is a very popular first name for males (#491 out of 1220, Top 40%) and a slightly less popular surname or last name for all people (#73243 out of 88799, Top 82%) (Source: 2000 U.S. Population Census).
+Elijah is a very popular first name for men (#491 out of 1220, Top 40%) and a slightly less popular last name for both adults and children (#73243 out of 88799, Top 82%).
+(2000 U.S. Census)